The purpose of this site is to function as an

 Battles that

-occur at close quarters, such as within a room or hallway, must be planned
+occur in close quarters, such as within a room or hallway, must be planned

 and executed with care.
 Use room clearing techniques when the tactical